wikimedia/mediawiki-vagrant/README.md

      vagrant --version

-   in a directory without a Vagrantfile (e.g. in your home directory).
+   in a directory without a Vagrantfile (for example in your home directory).
  * You must have a 64-bit processor (although your host OS can be 32-bit).

    Hardware virtualization extensions must be enabled in your host computer